Post-Training Augmentation Invariance

 In contrast, the structural results for SimCLR and HSIC on rotation and noise augmentations in Tables~\ref{tab:structure-dino-sclr-hsic-rotation} and \ref{tab:structure-dino-sclr-hsic-noise} show that $R^2$ plummets (to $0.04$ and $0.06$ for rotations, respectively), while NRMSD and CVRMSD exceed $1.0$, indicating that the encoded distances bear little resemblance to the original pairwise distances.
 Figures~\ref{fig:sclr-rotation} and \ref{fig:hsic-rotation} illustrate the contrast directly.
 The HSIC loss, in particular, leads to near-total collapse of the distance structure.

-We provide one final comparison of the different methods for the case of $F=\text{DINOv2}$.
-Figure~\ref{fig:tsne-comparisons} shows $t$-sne visualizations of the original STL10 DINOv2 latent distribution $F_{\sharp}\mu_X$ compared to $(E_{\theta}\circ F)_{\sharp}\mu_X$ for encoders trained for noise invariance using one of the four losses.
+We provide one final comparison of the different methods for the case of $F=\text{DINO}$.
+Figure~\ref{fig:tsne-comparisons} shows $t$-SNE visualizations of the original STL10 DINO latent distribution $F_{\sharp}\mu_X$ compared to $(E_{\theta}\circ F)_{\sharp}\mu_X$ for encoders trained for noise invariance using one of the four losses.
 Both optimal transport-based losses strongly preserve the class structure (in virtue of approximately preserving metric structure), whereas SimCLR and HSIC produce noticeable corruption.
-The $t$-sne plots for rotation invariance show exactly similar patterns.
+The $t$-SNE plots for rotation invariance show exactly similar patterns.

-\subsubsection{SwAV (ResNet50 Backbone)}
+\subsubsection{SwAV (ResNet Backbone)}

 We now illustrate how the choice of pretrained network $F$ affects results.
 For $F=\text{SwAV}$, Table~\ref{tab:classification-swav} shows classification results across all four augmentation types, and Tables~\ref{tab:structure-swav-mawa-waco-rotation} and \ref{tab:structure-swav-mawa-waco-noise} report the corresponding structure-preservation metrics for rotation and noise.
-(We again focus here on rotations and noise, since, as with DINOv2, SwAV already has stronger baseline invariance to crops and affine transformations.)
-Invariant classification is not as strong as for the more modern DINOv2 network, but the relative increase in accuracy over the EC baseline is actually greater.
+(We again focus here on rotations and noise, since, as with DINO, SwAV already has stronger baseline invariance to crops and affine transformations.)
+Invariant classification is not as strong as for the DINO transformer, but the relative increase in accuracy over the EC baseline is actually greater.
 For noise, for example, the EC classifier is essentially unusable at $40.82\%$ accuracy, whereas the MaWa encoder achieves $73.18\%$ accuracy in the linear case.
 Structure preservation remains strong for MaWa and WaCo models.
 Full results for SwAV are reported in Appendix~\ref{AdditionalExperiments}.